HuveD/micro_roo_manager/docs/rules-spec-pseudocode/rules.md

 2.  **Report Format:** Generate a `Subtask Completion Report` strictly following the format defined in `docs/rules/attempt_completion_protocol.md`. **Do not include a `<command>` tag.**
 3.  **Report Content:** The report must include:
     *   A summary of the work performed.
-    *   **CONTEXT:** List the paths to all generated specification documents and pseudocode files.
+    *   **CONTEXT:** **Crucially, list the full paths to ALL generated specification documents, domain models, and pseudocode files.** This information is **essential context** for subsequent task delegation (e.g., to the Code Orchestrator).
+Ensure all relevant artifacts are listed clearly.
-    *   **(Optional) Notable Points:** Include suggestions for the next logical step (e.g., "Suggest creating a new task for the Code Orchestrator to implement the pseudocode") and any other important considerations.
+    *   **(Optional) Notable Points:** Include suggestions for the next logical step (e.g., "Suggest creating a new task for the Code Orchestrator to implement the pseudocode based on the artifacts listed in CONTEXT") and any other important considerations.
 4.  **No Direct Delegation:** Do **not** attempt to delegate tasks directly to other modes.
-Your responsibility ends with providing the detailed completion report.
+Your responsibility ends with providing the detailed completion report containing all necessary context for others to perform delegation.